Buy now, pay later: how it works and what to look out for

 • Clearpay charges a late fee of £6.
 If after seven days you still haven't paid, an additional fee of £6 will be applied.
 Late fees are capped at either £24 or 25% of the order value, whichever's lower.
 So for a £40 item, the maximum amount of late fees you could incur is £10.

-• Klarna charges a late fee of £5.
-If you miss a payment, you'll have a seven-day grace period to pay before a late fee is charged.
-The standard fee will be £5 or 25% of your order value, whichever's less.
-And you'll only be charged a maximum of two late fees per order, so the maximum fee is £10 per purchase.
+• Klarna typically charges a late fee of £5.
+If you miss a payment, you'll have up to 14 days to pay before a late fee is charged.
+The standard fee is normally £5 or 25% of your order value, whichever's less.
+You'll only be charged a maximum of two late fees per order, so the maximum fee is £10 per purchase.

 • PayPal's 'Pay in 3' doesn't charge late fees.
 So missing a repayment won't result in a financial penalty.

-10. Missed payments can hurt your credit report
+10. Missed payments can hurt your credit file too

 In the UK, there are three main credit reference agencies: Experian, Equifax and TransUnion.
 Each holds a dataset on you, known as a credit report, which lists your past 'behaviour', such as repayment history and previous applications for credit.
 Lenders use these reports to help decide whether or not to let you borrow.

-In the early days, most BNPL providers didn't report your borrowing to credit reference agencies.
-Yet many of the big players are now doing so.
+Previously, most BNPL providers didn't report your borrowing to credit reference agencies.
+But these days many of the big players are doing so.
 In some cases, such as with Zilch, this reporting impacts your credit score.
 And there are plans for other firms to introduce this in future, meaning missed or late payments will negatively impact your credit report, while on-time payments will have a positive effect as they'll show you can be trusted with credit.

 Because of this changing landscape, it's even more important to pay on time so it doesn't have a negative impact on both your credit report AND score.